-With increasing school workloads and college challenges on the horizon, now is the time to help your son or daughter prepare with Sylvan’s study skills program in North Carolina.
+Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in North Carolina.
 Through our program, kids in grades 4-12 can develop practical life management, critical thinking and problem solving skills, enabling them to manage their schoolwork and schedules more effectively.
-You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
+You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
 So don't delay: contact your local Sylvan in North Carolina now to make sure your child is equipped for success.

 Start Now, Succeed Tomorrow

-- How to manage time and workloads more effectively.
+- How to better manage time and workloads.

 - Strategies to set achievable short-term and long-term goals.

 - Organizational methods for setting up an effective personal study area and tackling homework.

 - How to track grades and design an academic calendar.

 - Communications skills, including active listening.

 - How to apply to college and prepare for job interviews, including resume and cover letter writing tips.